sodadata/docs/soda-agent/deploy-aws.md

 ### Deploy using CLI only

-1. Use Helm to add the Soda Agent Helm chart repository.
+1. Use the following Helm command to add the Soda Agent Helm chart repository.
 ```shell
 helm repo add soda-agent https://helm.soda.io/soda-agent/
 ```